SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 ---

 ## Data Structure & Initial Checks
 The dataset contains 7,495 records and includes four primary fields:
+- `Record Date`: The date associated with each recorded debt value.

-- **Debt Held by the Public**: The portion of the US public debt held by individuals, corporations, foreign governments, and entities outside of the US government.
+- `Debt Held by the Public`: The portion of the US public debt held by individuals, corporations, foreign governments, and entities outside of the US government.
-- **Intergovernmental Holdings**: The portion of the US public debt held by various US government agencies.
+- `Intergovernmental Holdings`: The portion of the US public debt held by various US government agencies.
-- **Total Public Debt Outstanding**: The sum of the debt held by the public and intergovernmental holdings.
+- `Total Public Debt Outstanding`: The sum of the debt held by the public and intergovernmental holdings.

 ### **Data Cleaning Steps:**
 - Removed duplicate entries based on `Record Date`.